ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 * Go to <ui-path> Settings > Themes > Edit Quick CSS</ui-path>.

-* Find the css variable `--font-size` and change it to your needs.
+* Find the CSS Variable `--font-size` and change it to your needs.

 That's it.